2022 Arkansas Right To Life Oratory Contest

 7. The contestant should use up-to-date factual information.

 8. The style should be appropriate to the message of the speech.
 A dramatic presentation is not acceptable.
-A dramatic presentation is considered anything that is read or preformed that has been previously written by another author; a short story, a poem, etc. Although quotes to support a position or statement are appropriate, they may not dominate the speech, and should be appropriately citied.
+A dramatic presentation is considered anything that is read or performed that has been previously written by another author; a short story, a poem, etc. Although quotes to support a position or statement are appropriate, they may not dominate the speech, and should be appropriately citied.
 Dramatic presentations are also defined, for the purposes of this contest, to include acting as a thing or another person, such as acting out the life of an unborn baby.
 This rule is not to be interpreted to rule out the use of emotion.

 9. The judges’ background and qualifications differ, although all are pro-life, the speech should appeal to a broad audience.